 A category group is a broad collection of similar categories that are useful to your organization.
 An example of a category group is Places + Things, for places and things that you want to explore on the map with a catalog of similar categories, such as conference rooms, offices, and restrooms.
 The following most common category groups are preconfigured by default in the Indoors map template:

 - Safety + Security—Indicates where equipment, first aid, exits, and other emergency or safety-related resources are located.

 - Retail + Services—Indicates where you can purchase goods or services or make other financial transactions.
 Examples include gas stations, stores, restaurants, or ATMs.

-Places can be configured from point layers as points of interest, symbolized with an icon on the map, or from polygon layers, symbolized using polygon symbology.
+Categories can be configured from point layers, symbolized with an icon on the map, or from polygon layers, symbolized using polygon symbology.
 The default icons created from the layer symbology for these categories can be modified later.
-Unit centroids are used when routing to or from polygon features.

-When defining category groups, limit the categories in a group to categories using the same map layer as a source.
+When defining category groups, limit the categories in a group to categories that contain features from the same map layer.
 While Indoors supports groups that contain categories from multiple map layers, the Indoors apps perform best when all categories in a group share the same source layer.

-A category is a collection of similar point or polygon features that contain more details within a category group.
+A category is a collection of similar point or polygon features contained within a category group.
 For example, the Places + Things category group can contain an office category that includes a list of office spaces across different facilities in your organization.

 Categories can be attached to a category group to create a hierarchy of similar features bundled together for a better exploring experience in Viewer and Indoors mobile apps.
 These categories can also exist outside of a group as stand-alone categories when they don't fit in a logical group.
 These stand-alone categories appear on the root level of the Explore panel along with category groups.